Lakens/statistical_inferences/docs/12-meta.md

 <p class="caption">(\#fig:plot-cor1)Correlation based on 30 pairs.</p>
 </div>

 On the x-axis, we see the IQ score of one twin, and one the y-axis we see the IQ score of the second twin.
 The black dotted diagonal line illustrates the true correlation (0.55), while the yellow line shows the observed correlation (in this case, *r* = 0.43).
 The slope of the yellow line is determined by the observed correlation, but the position of the line is influenced by the mean IQ scores in both groups (in this simulation, the mean on the y-axis is 105, somewhat below 100, and the mean on the x-axis is 102, also slightly above 100.
 The blue area is the 95% confidence interval around the observed correlation.
 As we saw in the chapter on [confidence intervals](#confint), 95% of the time (in the long run) the blue area will contain the true correlation (the dotted black line).
 As in the examples based on means, increasing the sample size to 300 narrows the confidence interval considerably, and will mean the most of the time the correlation in the sample is much closer to the correlation in the population.
+As the sample size increases, the estimate of the correlation becomes more precise, following the formula of the standard error of a correlation:

+$$SE_{r_{xy}} = \frac{1 - r^2_{xy}}{\sqrt(n - 2)}$$

 <div class="figure" style="text-align: center">
 <img src="12-meta_files/figure-html/plot-cor2-1.png" alt="Correlation based on 300 pairs." width="100%" />
 <p class="caption">(\#fig:plot-cor2)Correlation based on 300 pairs.</p>
 </div>

+Because estimates of means, standard deviations, or correlations based on small samples have relatively large uncertainty, it is preferable to collect larger samples.
+However, this is not always possible, and often the goal of a study is not to provide an accurate estimate, but to test a hypothesis.
+A study often requires less observations to achieve sufficient power for a hypothesis test, than are required to be able to accurately estimate a parameter [@maxwell_sample_2008].
+Therefore, scientists often rely on meta-analyses, where data from multiple studies are combined, to provide accurate estimates.

 ## Introduction to Meta-Analysis